Dodgeball Rules

 A. GENERAL

-1. Teams are advised to be at the courts 10 minutes before the start of the match.
+1. Teams are advised to be at the courts 10 minutes before the start of the matches.

-2. Teams are comprised of 6 players on the court, with a minimum of 2 players of each gender on the floor at all times.
+4. Teams are comprised of 6 players on the court, with at least 2 players of each gender on the floor at all times.

-3. At minimum, a team must field at least 4 players.
-If only 1 female player is present, the team must play with one less player; if NO female players are present, the team will automatically forfeit the game.
+5. Minimum requirements: Teams must field at least 4 players for the match to start.
+If only 1 female player is present, the team must play with one less player.
+The team will automatically forfeit the game if no female players are present.

-6. Teams will be awarded 1.5 points for a win, 0.5 points for a tie, or 0 points for a loss, for a maximum total of 3 points.
+6. Teams are awarded 1.5 points for a win, 0.5 points for a tie, 0 points for a loss, for a maximum total of 3 points.

-7. Regular season games may end in a tie.
+7. Regular season games can end in a tie.
 For playoff games, please refer to the Playoff Rules page.

-2. The league reps will be there to help with starting each game and resolving issues, if needed.
+8. League reps will be present to help with starting each game and resolving issues, if needed.

-3. Opening: There are 6 balls placed in two groups of 3 at opposite ends of the centreline.
+2. 6 balls are placed in two groups of 3 at opposite ends of the centerline.
 Players must be touching the back wall at the start of the game.

-5. After players retrieve their side of the balls at the opening rush, the ball must touch the back wall before being thrown.
-Following that, all balls are considered active and can be used by any player on the court.
-Once any of the six balls touches the back wall, the 10-second count for ALL balls will begin.
+4. After players retrieve their side of the balls at the opening rush, a ball must touch the back wall before the ball is considered active and can be thrown for elimination.

-6. Players attempt to eliminate opposing players by hitting them with balls or catching their throws.
-If a player is hit with an active ball and the ball then makes contact with anything or other person, that player is out.
-If a player catches an opposing ball prior to it touching any other player or object, the thrower is eliminated.
+5. Elimination: Players attempt to eliminate opposing players by hitting them with balls or catching their throws.
+If a player is hit with an active ball and the ball then makes contact with anything or another person, the first player hit is eliminated.
+If a player catches an opposing ball before it makes contact with another player or object, the thrower is eliminated.

 8. The game ends once all players from one side are eliminated.
 Teams will switch sides after every game.

-9. Thrown balls cannot eliminate a player if it hits an object, surface, or teammate prior to making contact with a player.
+9. Thrown balls cannot eliminate a player if it hits an object, surface, or teammate before making contact with an opposing player.

 • The 10-second count starts the moment the ball is picked up or when downward pressure is placed on the ball while it is on the ground.
 The 10-second count does not stop/reset if a player places the ball back on the ground or passes the ball to a teammate.

-• A dead ball should be rolled forcefully to the other side in a manner that is prompt and with enough effort to touch the back wall.
-The other team must touch the ball before it is considered active again, so if it rolls back past centre without being touched, it is still a deadball.
+• A dead ball should be rolled forcefully to the opposing team in a manner that is prompt and with enough effort to touch the back wall.
+The opposing team must touch the ball before it is considered active again, so if it rolls back past centerline without being touched, it is still a dead ball.

-• If all 6 balls are situated on one side of the court and none are picked up, the 10-second rule will start for one of the balls.
-Once it becomes a dead ball, it must be rolled over to the other side.
+• If all 6 balls are situated on one side of the court and none are picked up, the 10-second count can be started.
+If a 10-second violation is called, a ball must be rolled over to the opposing team.

-11. Showdown: In the event where there is only 1 player remaining on both sides, a 10-second countdown will begin.
-If neither player manages to eliminate their opponent during this time, a “Showdown” will be declared.
-The game is momentarily paused, with each player standing against the wall on their side with possession of 2 balls each.
-Two other balls are lined up at the centre line — with one on each end.
-Once the rep restarts the game with “3, 2, 1, Showdown!”, both players will attempt to eliminate the other with any of the balls still in play.
+11. Showdown: In the event where only 1 player is remaining on both teams, a 10-second countdown will begin.
+If neither player manages to eliminate their opponent during this time, a Showdown will be declared.
+The game is momentarily paused, with each player touching the wall on their side with possession of 2 balls each.
+Two other balls are lined up at the centerline — with one on each end.
+The league rep restarts the game with “3, 2, 1, Showdown!”, both players will attempt to eliminate the other with any of the balls still in play.
 The first player to do so will win that game.

 12. If an issue arises and is indicated by team captains, league reps can pause the game at any point by saying, “Stop.”
 At that point, all events after and during are void.